RajatSatashiya/garlicvadapav/README.md

-# VIT RECRUITERS
+# Welcome Visitor

-Hey Recruiters here is the link to see the working model of the code:
+Hey viewers here is the link to see the working model of the code:
 [Garlic Vadapav](https://rajatsatashiya.github.io/garlicvadapav/)

 Some other projects to view: